tnemec/Xplane2Blender_Importer/README.md

 # Xplane2Blender_Importer
 Blender import script for X-Plane up to version 11.
 Compatible with Blender 2.8

 This is experimental code and there is no guarantee that it will work for all files.
 Even if it does import a model, you will lose many of the parameters.
 This script is only useful to import some geometry, you will need to add animations and other properties.
-This is not a tool to make minor edits to a obj and expect to export it intact.
+If you're looking for a quick way to make modifications to an existing aircraft, this is not the tool for you.

-The plugin will import geometry normals and uv maps.
-If you want to import animations, you will need to install the most recent Xplane2Blender export plugin: https://github.com/X-Plane/XPlane2Blender
+The plugin will import geometry normals and uv maps to give you a starting point for creating aircraft 3D models.
+If you want to export the model to use in X-Plane PlaneMaker, you will need to install the most recent Xplane2Blender export plugin: https://github.com/X-Plane/XPlane2Blender

 Do not redistribute models from other authors without permission.
+This applies to use of this plugin and using 3D models from other sources.

 The original import code for older Blender verison is originally from https://github.com/daveprue/XPlane2Blender